 COMPASS Score Placement

+ESL Listening under 90 ENG 87

-ESL Average 74-89 ENG 87/88
+Reading/Grammar Average 74-89 ENG 88

-Average 90 or over ENG 99 / ENG 101
+Reading/Grammar Average 90 or over ENG 99/ ENG101

-Students placed in ENG 87/88 will take the COMPASS ESL exam again at the end of the semester to determine if they pass ENG 88.
+\\\ Students placed in ENG 87/88 will take the COMPASS ESL exam again at the end of the semester to determine if they pass ENG 88.
 They must have an average score of 90 on the reading and grammar portions of the test and a B- in ENG 88 for placement in ENG 99 or ENG 101.
 The COMPASS math exam also can be taken at that time if it was not taken at the time of the COMPASS ESL exam.
 (See above placement guideline.)

-Students with an average ESL score of 90 or over may take the COMPASS English exam for placement in ENG 99 or ENG 101.
+\\\\ Students with an average ESL score of 90 or over may take the COMPASS English exam for placement in ENG 99 or ENG 101.
 (See above placement guideline.)

-Students with a wide range of scores in the Reading and Writing areas of the COMPASS English exam (i.e. high on reading and low on writing) may write a COMPASS eWrite essay to determine placement in ENG 99 or ENG 101.
-Those who score six or over on this essay may take ENG 101.
+Students with a wide range of scores in the Reading and Writing areas of the COMPASS English exam (i.e. high on reading and low on writing) may write an essay to determine placement in ENG 99 or ENG 101.
+Placement will be determined by the English Department after essay is scored.